tjhowse/factory_boardgame_public/rules.md

     * Everyone gains three power tokens.
     * A dice is rolled, every mine with an equal or higher number can be activated if you have the power tokens available.
     * Every machine with all inputs activated can be activated, if you have power tokens available.
 This deactivates its inputs.
+    * Randomly add two factory pieces per player to the pile in the centre of the table.

 ## Parts
 ### Power Tokens